 GMAT models all celestial bodies as spherical ellipsoids.
-To define the physical properties use Flattening, EquatorialRadius, and Mu field.
+To define the physical properties use the Flattening, EquatorialRadius, and Mu fields.

 Configure a CelestialBody to model Saturn's moon Titan.
 Note you must obtain the SPICE kernel named "sat351.bsp" from here and place it it the directory identified in the script snippet below.

 Bugs checked in for all of these? - WCS